Anil1992-rgb/Note-Taker-WebApp/README.md

 # Note-Taker-WebApp

 Note taker Node command line app that listens a local host connection and lets you add/view/delete notes and saves the data so you can use and see the notes on different devices or platforms.
-It will save the notes and will always be there even if you end the local host connection and get back on later, you will have to delete it.

 **How To Use:**